 How does addiction look in law enforcement officers?

 A recent research review confirmed that substance abuse is a problem among law enforcement officers.
-The review, which looked at the findings from multiple studies, concluded that job-related trauma and stress increases the risk of substance abuse, as well as mental health issues like depression, post-traumatic stress disorder, and thoughts of suicide.
+The review, which looked at the findings from multiple studies, concluded that “job-related trauma and stress leads to the development of post-traumatic stress disorder, depression, substance use disorder and suicide or suicide ideation.”
 Given this finding, addiction in law enforcement officers is likely to occur alongside mental health conditions.

 Treatment for Addiction Among Police and Other Law Enforcement Officers